+'''

 int erl_unpublish(alive)

+Types:

 char alive;

+'''

-This function can be called by a process to unregister a specified node name from epmd on the localhost.
-This may be useful, for example, when epmd has not detected the failure of a node, and will not allow the name to be reused.
+This function can be called by a process to unregister a specified node from epmd on the localhost.
+This is however usually not allowed, unless epmd was started with the -relaxed_command_check flag, which it normally isn't.

-If you use this function to unregister your own process, be sure to also close the descriptor that was returned by erl_publish().
+To unregister a node you have published, you should instead close the descriptor that was returned by ei_publish().